Share:

 Lineage MCP is open source and available on GitHub (opens in new tab).
 If you're using AI coding assistants other than Claude Code and have started or are thinking of starting to use AGENTS.md, then I would suggest giving it a try.

-Building this has opened my eyes to how easy it is to build an MCP tool and I've already got ideas for other tools that would be good - watch this space.
+Building this has opened my eyes to how easy it is to build MCP tools and I've already got ideas for others - watch this space.

 What problems have you encountered with AI context management?
 What solutions have you tried?